tudelft3d/3dgeoinfo2018/practicalinfo.md

 </script>
 <br />

-**From the city centre**: The Aula Congress Centre is a short walk from most of the city centre.
-Just walk southwards, cross the Sint Sebastiaansbrug and keep going south for 10 more minutes.
+**From the city centre**: The Aula Congress Centre is within walking distance of the city centre.
+Just walk southwards, cross the large bridge (the <i>Sint Sebastiaansbrug</i>) and keep going south for 10 more minutes.
 The building will be on your left.
 Maps: [Google](https://www.google.com/maps/place/Delft+University+of+Technology+Auditorium+Conference+Center/@52.0021289,4.3711095,17z/data=!3m1!4b1!4m5!3m4!1s0x47c5b5929cb28153:0xd5b81144a89ac9a7!8m2!3d52.0021256!4d4.3732982) or [Apple](https://maps.apple.com/?ll=52.002199\,4.373416&q=Aula%20Congress%20Centre&_ext=EiQpxhyDfFz/SUAxIASYwAlcEUA5P9PNSQ8CSkBBIBKYwFGbEUA%3D&t=r).

-**From the Delft train station**: Buses 40 (Rotterdam Centraal), 55 (Zoetermeer Centrum West), 69 (Delft Technopolis) and 174 (Rotterdam Noord via Berkel) will drop you off at the stop TU - Aula just in front of the venue.
+**From the Delft train station**: The Aula Congress Centre is a 20-minute walk from the station.
+Alternatively, buses 40 (Rotterdam Centraal), 55 (Zoetermeer Centrum West), 69 (Delft Technopolis) and 174 (Rotterdam Noord via Berkel) will drop you off at the stop TU - Aula just in front of the venue.
 It is the third stop.
 [Here](https://www.connexxion.nl/data/upload/Lijnennetkaart%20Delft.pdf) is a public transit map of the area.

 ### About Delft